ibbles/gpu-performance-rate/README.md

 - `k` is the growth rate.
 - `t` is amount of time during which the exponential growth is occurring.

-Unfortunately for us, the GPU market is not a smooth performance curve with steady exponential growth, there is no well-defined `f(0)` here, and it's unclear what `t` should mean.
+Unfortunately for us, the GPU market is not on a smooth performance curve with steady exponential growth, there is no well-defined `f(0)` here, and it's unclear what `t` should mean.
 Instead we will take a pair-wise approach where the performance growth rate between two GPU with separate release dates is computed.
 We use the following variant of the exponential function: